-CSCLM is dedicated to meeting the needs of area employers through traditional classroom training as well as several work-based initiatives to 'grow our own' in the targeted industries.
-Through close partnership with area educators, custom designed classroom training can be created for local jobseekers as well as employees of existing businesses within the region.
-Area educators include The College of Central Florida, Community Technical and Adult Education, Marion Technical Institute and Withlacoochee Technical College as well as several private training institutions that specialize in technical occupations.
+CSCLM is dedicated to meeting the needs of area businesses through traditional classroom training as well as several work-based initiatives to 'grow our own' in the Through close partnership with area educators, custom targeted industries. designed classroom training can be created for local candidates as well as employees of existing businesses within the region.
+Area educators include The College of Central Florida, Marion Technical College, Marion Technical Institute and Withlacoochee Technical College as well as several private training institutions that specialize in technical occupations.
 In addition to our top rated education partners, CSCLM also hosts administrative office space for the Executive Director of the Mid-Florida Regional Manufacturer's Association (MRMA).
 MRMA is a member of the Manufacturer's Association of Florida and represents manufacturers and their interests throughout Marion, Levy, Alachua, Citrus and Sumter Counties.
-Our co-location and partnership with MRMA has helped us understand the needs and training requirements of local businesses in the manufacturing and logistics industries and has created a direct conduit for information exchange between workforce development and the key stakeholders within these businesses.
+Our colocation and partnership with MRMA has helped us understand the needs and training requirements of local businesses in the manufacturing and logistics industries and has created a direct conduit for information exchange between workforce development and the key stakeholders within these businesses.

-- Sectorial training in advanced manufacturing or healthcare directed by targeted employers - to increase training capacity to provide the skilled workers they need, including through work-based training activities. - Basic skills/remediation/prerequisite education will also be provided to those participants who do not meet training entry requirements. - Provision of quality career pathways (ladders/lattices) with well-connected and transparent education, multiple entry points and multiple exit points. - Focus on demand occupations that lead to industry-recognized certificates or associate degrees and which can lead participants from entry-level jobs to more specialized, higher wage jobs. - Job coaching and job matching, to include assessment of knowledge, skills and abilities (KSAs) in relation to openings in the targeted sectors, sequenced services, short-term and work-based training based on an employability plan, longer-term training to lead to higher skills attainment, employer engagement, supportive services, counseling, and follow-up. - Creation of subsidized employment opportunities that will lead to unsubsidized employment.
+- Sectorial training in advanced manufacturing or healthcare directed by targeted businesses - to increase training capacity to provide the skilled workers they need, including through work-based training activities. - Basic skills/remediation/prerequisite education will also be provided to those participants who do not meet training entry requirements. - Provision of quality career pathways (ladders/lattices) with well-connected and transparent education, multiple entry points and multiple exit points. - Focus on demand occupations that lead to industry-recognized certificates or associate degrees and which can lead participants from entry-level jobs to more specialized, higher wage jobs. - Job coaching and job matching, to include assessment of knowledge, skills and abilities (KSAs) in relation to openings in the targeted sectors, sequenced

-- On-the-Job Training (OJT) opportunities developed in conjunction with industry partners will be offered meeting OJT NEG requirements: the length of training will not exceed six months and will be based on O\Net Job Zones and the KSAs that the participant possesses; and wage reimbursement will not exceed the USDOL wage cap. - Transitional Job Opportunities may be made available to those jobseekers with barriers to employment that are chronically unemployed or have an inconsistent work history and will be combined with comprehensive employment and supportive services. - Incumbent Worker Training will be available to assist with certain expenses associated with skills upgrade training for current employees of the company.
-Employers will meet the matching requirements specified in WIOA. - Registered Apprenticeship and pre-apprenticeship opportunities are underway to expand these opportunities in both targeted sectors. - Customized Training will be offered on behalf of an employer or group of employers from targeted industries, which make a commitment to hire successful completers.
-This training may be developed by participating RWBs and offered through accelerated models. - Internships/work experiences that are linked to careers in the targeted sectors may be used for those participants whose KSAs are close to matching the needs of area employers, but who require a helping hand to update those KSAs and re-engage in the workforce in order to become more competitive during the job search process.
-Contextualized learning will be emphasized, as well as concrete strategies for placement in unsubsidized employment. - (4) Key Industry Sectors: Identify how the LWDB plans to better align its resources to support and meet the training and employment needs of key industry sectors in the local area.
-Describe policies adopted or planned for aligning training initiatives and Individual Training Accounts (ITAs) to sector strategies and demand occupations.
-WIOA §134(c)(1)(A)(v)
+- services, short-term and work-based training structured around an employability plan, longer-term training to lead to higher skills attainment, business engagement, supportive services, counseling, and follow-up. - Creation of subsidized employment opportunities that will lead to unsubsidized employment. - On-the-Job Training (OJT) opportunities developed in conjunction with industry partners will be offered meeting OJT requirements: the length of training will not exceed six months and will be based on O\Net Job Zones and the KSAs that the participant possesses. - Transitional Job Opportunities may be made available to those candidates with barriers to employment that are chronically unemployed or have an inconsistent work history and will be combined with comprehensive employment and supportive services. - Incumbent Worker Training will be available to assist with certain expenses associated with skills upgrade training for current employees of the company. businesses will meet the matching requirements specified in WIOA. - Registered Apprenticeship and pre-apprenticeship opportunities are underway to expand these opportunities in both targeted sectors. - Customized Training will be offered on behalf of an business or group of businesses from targeted industries, which make a commitment to hire successful completers.
+This training may be developed by participating RWBs and offered through accelerated models. - Internships/work experiences that are linked to careers in the targeted sectors may be used for those participants whose KSAs are close to matching the needs of area businesses, but who require a helping hand to update those KSAs and re-engage in the workforce in order to become more competitive during the job search process.
+Contextualized learning will be emphasized, as well as concrete strategies for placement in unsubsidized employment.